wissamdeveloper/nestjs-logger/README.md

-# NestJS Logger

-A custom logger for your NestJS application using Winston.

-## Introduction

-This project provides a custom logger for NestJS applications.
-It is built on top of [Winston](https://github.com/winstonjs/winston), a versatile logging library for Node.js.
-The logger is designed to help you easily log information, errors, class name, function name and execution times for different parts of your NestJS application in a clean look.
+# Custom Logger Middleware, Decorators, and Custom Winston Setup for Nest.js

+This repository contains a custom logger middleware, decorators, and a sample Nest.js application demonstrating their usage.
+The middleware is designed to enhance the logging capabilities of your Nest.js application by providing execution time display and additional information like HTTP method, URL, and response status code.
+It leverages Nest.js decorators and middleware, along with a custom Winston logger setup.

-## Custom Logger
+## Custom Logger Decorator

-In your NestJS application, you can use the `@CustomLogger()` decorator to add logging capabilities to your functions.
-It will log when a function is called, along with the context and function name.
+### `custom-logger.decorator.ts`

+The `custom-logger.decorator.ts` file defines a custom logger decorator that can be used to log function calls and their context.
+It is integrated with the Winston logger for enhanced log formatting.

+#### How to Use

+To use the `CustomLogger` decorator, simply apply it to your functions or methods like this:

 ```typescript
 import { CustomLogger } from './logger/custom-logger.decorator';